pavlealeksic/puppeteer-afp/README.md

             createAnalyserResultRandom: 0.7659530895341677, // all values of Math.random() can be used },
     };
-// run this function on any page you want to protect, so pages loaded on this page after this is done will be protected await puppeteerAfp(pageToProtect, options);
+// run this function on any page you want to protect, so pages loaded on
+// this page after this is done will be protected await protectPage(pageToProtect, options);

+//Another way of using it is to protect automatically a new tab,
+//and if you want the fingerprint to change, just remove the options parameter: const protectedChromium = await protectedBrowser(browser, options);
+//and then we use the following command: const protectedPage = protectedChromium.newProtectedPage()

 ```